laurelherting/lmh-headspace/AWS/architecture.md

   and minimize the chance of underlying hardware failure
 * A: deploy the EC2 servers in a Spread Placement Group

-### EBS
-* Q: EC2 instances are types that can be optimized with EBS?
-* A: Schedule snapshots of HDD based volumes for periods of low use

-### RAID 0
-* Q: EBS volume type for specific task & increase performance of volume?
-* A: Stripe volumes together in RAID 0 configuration

 ### Lifecycle Management
 * automatically move objects from one storage to another
   * helps reduce cost